 It is a grass indigenous to South Africa and is part of a species known as Stenotaphrum secundatum.

 It has a number of common names which are: St Augustine grass, Crab grass or Mission grass.

 It is a broad leafed grass which grows by means of runners and forms a dense mat.

-Using lawn sods, cutting runners from an existing lawn, preparing them and planting them.
-(Buffalo grass does produce seed but no one stocks it so the seed method is not an option for now)
+Using lawn sods, planting grass seeds or cutting runners from an existing lawn, preparing them and planting them.

 In all of the methods mentioned above the soil preparation is the same.

 The first thing to do is to remove all the weeds in the ground you are preparing to plant your lawn.
 If you are going to plant Buffalo grass one of South Africa's indigenous grasses any Kikiyu grass in the ground being prepared should be removed as well.

 If you are too lazy to pull out or dig out the weeds using a herbicide is the way to go.
 Use a broad spectrum herbicide to kill off the weeds and be careful when applying it as it will kill off other trees and shrubs in your garden if allowed to spread.
 Do not apply the herbicide when there is a wind blowing as this will cause the herbicide to spread to other plants in your garden.

 After application of the herbicide allow about 14 days for it to do its work and then loosen the soil to a depth of about 100mm.
 For clayey or compacted soils it is necessary to mix in compost and course sand to allow oxygen into the soil and to facilitate drainage.

 While digging the soil over you can also level the lawn if levelling is required.